Juan Winans: 2008–present

-In 2011, Juan, along with Warryn Campbell, composed and produced the songs, "Marchin' On", and disco era remake, "Dr. Love" for Jessica Reedy's debut album, From The Heart.
-He is also listed as a songwriter on the song "Best Man", from the Dawkins & Dawkins release, From Now On, and Heavy D's, "Put It All on Me", from the album entitled Love Opus, singing background on the latter.
+In 2011, Juan, along with Warryn Campbell, composed and produced the song "Marchin' On" and the disco-era remake "Dr. Love" for Jessica Reedy's debut album, From The Heart.
+He is also listed as a songwriter on the song "Best Man", from the Dawkins & Dawkins release From Now On, and Heavy D's "Put It All on Me", from the album Love Opus, singing background on the latter.

-2012 began with another Campbell/Winans collaboration, writing and producing "You Should Know" for Essence Music Festival winner, Greta Prince.
+2012 began with another Campbell/Winans collaboration, writing and producing "You Should Know" for Essence Music Festival winner Greta Prince.

-Juan is also featured as a songwriter on Beth Hart's newest release Bang Bang Boom Boom, co-writing the song "With You Everyday" with Hart.
+Juan is also featured as a songwriter on Beth Hart's new release, Bang Bang Boom Boom, co-writing the song "With You Everyday" with Hart.
 The album was released on April 2, 2013.

 In 2022 and 2023, respectively, Juan co-wrote the Erica Campbell hit songs "Positive" and "Feel Alright".
-Both became Billboard number one's on the Gospel Airplay chart and yielded two consecutive Grammy Award nominations for Winans as a songwriter.
+Both became Billboard number ones on the Gospel Airplay chart and yielded two consecutive Grammy Award nominations for Winans as a songwriter.
+The song Positive also won Juan his first NAACP Image Award as a songwriter for Outstanding Gospel/Christian Song.

+The following year, 2024, Juan was back in the studio with the legendary Lalah Hathaway, Warryn Campbell, Eric Dawkins & Hip-Hop pioneer, MC Lyte.
+The team co-wrote and produced "Mood For You" for Hathaway's Grammy nominated "Vanta Black" album.

+Winans was nominated again at the 67th Annual Grammy Awards in the Best Gospel Performance/Song category as a songwriter for DOE's "Holy Hands".
+He is also credited as a producer on the Contemporary Christian hit song.

+As of 2025, Winans alongside his daughter, Sophia, launched the film production company, Watch Movies.
+The endeavor focuses on intergenerational storytelling that highlights the beautiful but complex realities of family dynamics, social justice, history and culture.

 Personal life

-In September 2007, Winans married Contemporary Christian Music artist, Lisa Kimmey, formerly of the award winning singing group Out Of Eden.
+In September 2007, Winans married Contemporary Christian Music artist Lisa Kimmey, formerly of the award-winning singing group Out Of Eden.
 They share a child, Sophia, born in 2010.
 The couple separated in 2023 and subsequently divorced.